starknet-io/starknet.js/www/versioned_docs/version-4.22.0/guides/connect_network.md

 ## Connect your DAPP to a Starknet node

-For a local [Pathfinder](https://github.com/eqlabs/pathfinder) node :
+For a local [Pathfinder](https://github.com/eqlabs/pathfinder) node:

 ```typescript
 const provider = new Provider({ rpc: { nodeUrl: '127.0.0.1:9545' } })